Gloucester, Massachusetts: Contact period

 Native Americans inhabited what would become northeastern Massachusetts for thousands of years prior to the European colonization of the Americas.
 At the time of contact, the area was inhabited by Agawam people under sachem Masconomet.
 Evidence of a village exists on Pole's Hill in the current Riverdale neighborhood.

-In 1606 Samuel de Champlain explored the harbor, and produced the first known map of Gloucester harbor titling it 'le Beau port'.
+In 1606, Samuel de Champlain explored the harbor, and produced the first known map of Gloucester harbor titling it le Beau port.
 This map suggests substantial Native American settlement on the shores of the harbor.
 In 1614 John Smith again explored the area, identifying the indigenous inhabitants as Aggawom.
 In 1623 men from the Dorchester Company established a permanent fishing outpost in the area.

-At the Cape Ann settlement a legal form of government was established, and from that Massachusetts Bay Colony sprung.
+At the Cape Ann settlement, a legal form of government was established, and from that Massachusetts Bay Colony sprung.
 Roger Conant was the governor under the Cape Ann patent, and as such, has been called the first governor of Massachusetts.

 Life in this first settlement was harsh and it was short-lived.
-Around 1626 the place was abandoned, and the people removed themselves to Naumkeag (in what is now called Salem, Massachusetts), where more fertile soil for planting was to be found.
+The area was abandoned around 1626, and the people removed themselves to Naumkeag (in what is now called Salem, Massachusetts), where more fertile soil for planting was to be found.
 The meetinghouse and governor's house were even disassembled and relocated to the new place of settlement.